-- Currently around 60 medical schools require one or two semesters of mathematics (college math, calculus, and/or statistics). - Currently more than 60 medical schools require one semester of biochemistry.
-We expect this number to keep increasing. - Some medical schools require more than one year of biology. - Around 20 medical schools require one semester of statistics.
+- Currently around 50 medical schools require one or two semesters of mathematics (college math, calculus, and/or statistics). - Currently more than 70 medical schools require one semester of biochemistry.
+This number may continue to increase - Some medical schools require more than one year of biology. - Around 20 medical schools require one semester of statistics.

-IMPORTANT: Check the current edition of the Medical School Admission Requirements (MSAR), theofficial guide of the Association of American Medical Colleges, for information on particular course requirements for specific medical schools.
+IMPORTANT: Check the current edition of the Medical School Admission Requirements (MSAR), the official guide of the Association of American Medical Colleges, for information on particular course requirements for specific medical schools.

 Be sure to check the premedical requirements for your state medical school.
-MSAR is updated annually and can be purchased online on the Association of American Medical Colleges (AAMC) website.
+MSAR is updated annually and can be purchased online.
 Medical schools also list their specific requirements on their websites.
-For a list of all U.S. medical schools and links to their admissions policies pages, see the OCS resource Information About Requirements, Admissions, and Financial Aid Policies for Medical School Matriculation Prepared by OCS.
+For a list of all U.S. medical schools and links to their admissions policies pages, see the MCS resource Information About Requirements, Admissions, and Financial Aid Policies for Medical School Matriculation Prepared by OCS.